atra-climate/atra-climate/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# A multi-modeling approach for informing the conservation of a cold-adapted amphibian in the face of climate change
+# A Multi-Modelling Approach for Informing the Conservation of a Cold-Adapted Terrestrial Amphibian in the Face of Climate Change

 This repository contains the code used for the study on the climate impacts on the Alpine salamander.
+You can access the publication [here](https://doi.org/10.1111/jbi.15005).

 ## Project Structure